Grim's Ditch (Chilterns): Planned High Speed 2 works

 In July 2024, Buckinghamshire Council announced that it had given consent for approximately 75 m of the earthworks near Great Missenden to be excavated as part of the construction works for the High Speed 2 railway line.
 The planned works had originally involved removing 150 m of Grim's Ditch.
-A spokesman stated that the council "bitterly regret that damage will be done to any part of this ancient monument".
+A spokesman stated that the council "bitterly regrets that damage will be done to any part of this ancient monument."